WangAline/Node_Project/README.md

 We can see that the added deck is empty  :
 ![Alt text](Screenshots/deck/empty_chicken_knowledge.png)

-So we can add add a card  :
+So we can add a card  :
 ![Alt text](Screenshots/deck/chicken_knowledge_adding_first.png)

 which appears in the list  :